Former Head Coach 25 Years 1973-97

 AT A GLANCE

 One of MSU's most decorated golfers ...
-Second in the MSU record book in career scoring average at 75.75 ...
-The only Spartan ever to be named Big Ten Golfer of the Year (2002) ...
-One of just two Spartans to have been named to the All-Big Ten Team for four consecutive years, joining Kasey Gant (1998-2001) ...
+Fourth in the MSU record book in career scoring average at 75.75 ...
+First Spartan to be named Big Ten Golfer of the Year (2002) ...
+One of just three Spartans to have been named to the All-Big Ten Team for four consecutive years, joining Kasey Gant (1998-2001) and Aimee Neff (2008-11) ...
 Won 2000 Big Ten Championship, the first MSU golfer to win the title since the conference recognized the sport in 1982 ...
 Two-time George Alderton Female Athlete of the Year award winner (2000, 2002) ...
-Owns three of the top-eight single-season scoring marks in program history ...
 Four individual victories, tied for sixth most in program history ...
 Selected to the 2002 U.S. Curtis Cup, becoming just the second Spartan golfer (Bonnie Lauer, 1974) to earn the prestigious honor ...
 Chosen to represent the United States at the World University Games in Malaysia in October.

 2001-02 - SENIOR